 Manage the availability of virtual machines

-There are two types of Azure platform events that can impact the availability of your virtual machines: planned maintenance and unplanned maintenance.
+There are two types of Microsoft Azure platform events that can affect the availability of your virtual machines: planned maintenance and unplanned maintenance.

 Unplanned maintenance events occur when the hardware or physical infrastructure underlying your virtual machine has faulted in some way.
 This may include local network failures, local disk failures, or other rack level failures.
 When such a failure is detected, the Azure platform will automatically migrate your virtual machine from the unhealthy physical machine hosting your virtual machine to a healthy physical machine.
 Such events are rare, but may also cause your virtual machine to reboot.

 To reduce the impact of downtime due to one or more of these events, we recommend the following high availability best practices for your virtual machines:

 - Configure multiple virtual machines in an Availability Set for redundancy

 - Configure each application tier into separate Availability Sets

 - Combine the Load Balancer with Availability Sets

 - Avoid single instance virtual machines in Availability Sets